Leah Nichols*, Tedrah Smothers*, Theresa O'Toole* & Courtney Oliver teach weekly classes at our studio.

-You will find our teaching to be true to the Iyengar tradition’s high standards, with our understanding of yoga drawn from many years of experience.
+You will find our teaching to be true to the Iyengar tradition’s high standards, with our understanding of yoga drawn from years of experience.

 Tedrah began her yoga practice in 1987 at Eastern Sun Yoga Studio with Lou Hoyt.
 She started teaching Iyengar yoga in 1993 to share with others the journey of transformation and self knowledge.